h1balamdani/identity-attribute-encryption/README.md

-# identity-attribute-encryption
-A Python-based cryptography project implementing AES, Identity-Based Encryption (IBE), and Attribute-Based Encryption (ABE) using the Charm-Crypto library.

-Great!
-Here's a clean and structured `README.md` that reflects your repository contents and guides users through your project:

----

 # 🔐 AES, IBE, and ABE with Charm-Crypto in Python

 This repository showcases implementations of three essential cryptographic schemes using Python: